Selecting survey participants

 Once in a while, someone plasters social channels with an invitation to complete a Kano survey.
 That person is probably looking to convince management by numbers.
 Very bad decisions will come of this.

 You don't care about a random person's attitude towards features of your product.
 Think about what you want to know.
 If you want to know how adding extra bits of fruit to a breakfast milkshake will impact a morning commuters' attitude towards it, ask morning commuters who habitually buy breakfast milkshakes.
-Don't ask moms who come in at 4PM to buy a milkshake for their six year olds.
+So don't ask moms who come in at 4PM to buy a milkshake for their six year olds.

 Long-time users of a product or service will attach different values than first-time users.
 Mittal (2001) cites Kekre et al. (1995) who found that among software users usability and documentation were of higher importance for novice users, while reliability and capability were more important for long-time users.